makusan8/kubernetes/README.md

 ```

-If you've noticed, there are two coredns running in our cluster.
-For single VM we
+If you've noticed, there are two coredns currently running in our cluster.
-don't really need that, because we're just running in single node.
+For single VM we don't really need that, because we're just running in single node.

-Trim down the CoreDNS :
+- Scale down the CoreDNS :

 ```
 # edit the coredns config